Recursion 2 - Accumulators and indexes

 A string is palindrome if it reads the same backward as forward.

-if the string is palindrome, otherwise return False
+Given a string s, return True if the string is palindrome, otherwise return False.

 we assume the empty string is palindrome